-All respondents completed this section and respondents wanting a starter home or their first home made up the largest group.
+All respondents completed this section and respondents wanting a starter home or their first home made up the largest group, closely followed by households wanting to downsize.

 Q2: Current dwelling

 Respondents were asked to indicate the type, size, and tenure of their current dwelling.